ContextLab/davos/README.md

 # and the onion comment guarantees the desired version!
 assert np.__version__ == '1.20.2'
 ```

+Interested?
+Curious?
+Intrigued?
+Check out the table of contents for more details!
+You may also want to check out our [paper](paper/main.pdf) for more formal descriptions and explanations.

 ## Table of contents
 - [Table of contents](#table-of-contents)